-- The implementation plan provides a matrix of actions to achieve these goals. - Some recommended actions (such as inclusion of green infrastructure, flood control, and undergrounding of overhead utilities into the Fire Station and Memorial design) are immediate and may provide near term results to build awareness and momentum. - Some recommended actions are long-term in nature (such as regulatory and policy actions to limit and heal development in the floodplain) requiring further study and monitoring of results over a long period of time.
+- The implementation plan provides a matrix of actions to achieve these goals; see detailed implementation recommendations pages 4.64-4.71. - Some recommended actions (such as inclusion of green infrastructure, flood control, and undergrounding of overhead utilities into the Fire Station and Memorial design) are immediate and may provide near term results to build awareness and momentum. - Some recommended actions are long-term in nature (such as regulatory and policy actions to limit and heal development in the floodplain) requiring further study and monitoring of results over a long period of time.